X-ray Technician Job Description, Duties, and Responsibilities

 Requirements – Skills, Abilities, and Knowledge – for the Role of an X-ray Technician

-When hiring for the role of an x-ray technician, most employers will expect you to meet the following requirements and qualifications to be able to access the job and be called for an interview:
+When hiring for the x-ray technician role, most employers will expect you to meet the following requirements and qualifications to be able to access the job and be called for an interview:

 - Possession of excellent communication skills on all fronts